-These are general texts that provide complementary perspectives.
+These are general texts that provide an introduction and complementary perspectives.
 The readings for each week will be provided throughout term-time.

-- Elster, J. (2015) Explaining Social Behavior: More Nuts and Bolts for the Social Sciences, 2nd ed., Cambridge University Press. - Collins, R. (1994) Four Sociological Traditions, Oxford University Press.
+- Van Turbergen, F. (2020) Introduction to Sociology, Routledge - Elster, J. (2015) Explaining Social Behavior: More Nuts and Bolts for the Social Sciences, 2nd ed., Cambridge University Press. - Collins, R. (1994) Four Sociological Traditions, Oxford University Press.